ANTH 3002 - Anthropology of Emotion, Mind and Person

 Course Learning Outcomes

-1 Display an understanding of key concepts in the anthropological study of mind, consciousness, emotion and personhood 2 Evidence familiarity with anthropological literature, analytic frameworks and research methods in relation to these topics 3 Develop a critical understanding of contemporary psychological and psychiatric knowledge and practice as cultural and contextual phenomena 4 Demonstrate an ability to think, discuss and write critically and analytically about these topics 5 Deeply understand and engage in contemporary debates about mind, emotions and persons, and understand how they relate to ourselves and our society 6 Comprehend and respond ethically to the diversity of social and cultural contexts and practices 7 Display the skills to work collaboratively as well as individually in a learning and research environment
+1 Display an understanding of key concepts in the anthropological study of mind, consciousness, emotion and personhood 2 Evidence familiarity with anthropological literature, analytic frameworks and research methods in relation to these topics 3 Develop a critical understanding of contemporary psychological and psychiatric knowledge and practice as cultural and contextual phenomena 4 Demonstrate an ability to think, discuss and write critically and analytically about these topics 5 Deeply understand and engage in contemporary and balanced debates about mind, emotions and persons 6 Display the skills to work collaboratively as well as individually in a learning and research environment 7 Comprehend and respond ethically to the diversity of social and cultural contexts and practices 8 Demonstrate a deep ability to access & use relevant digital technologies to research a relevant topic 9 Understand how debates about concepts of mind, emotions and persons relate to ourselves and our society

 University Graduate Attributes